DIDSR/sfrc/README.rst

-sFRC for detecting fakes in medical image restoration
+sFRC for detecting hallucinations in medical image restoration
 ========================================================================================================================
-**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts in our
+**sFRC** scans and performs Fourier Ring Correlation (FRC)-based analysis over small patches between images from AI-assisted methods and their reference counterparts to objectively and automatically identify hallucinations as detailed in our
-`sFRC paper <https://www.techrxiv.org/users/763069/articles/740286-fake-detection-in-ai-assisted-image-recovery-using-scanning-fourier-ring-correlation-sfrc>`_.
-For a given patch obtained from a novel restoration method, the sFRC curve corresponding to the patch is used to indicate fake vs non-fake about the patch based on whether the curve drops below a pre-set hallucination threshold.
-Specifically, a pre-set hallucination threshold (either based on a user’s or an imaging theory-based clinical criteria/image quality criteria on what merits to be a proper reconstruction) is repeatedly and automatically applied across the testing images to identify fake patches.
-You can also perform sFRC analysis to find fakes from iterative regularization-based methods by simply comparing images from regularization-based vs. reference methods.
+`sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.
+You can also perform sFRC analysis to detect hallucinations from iterative regularization-based methods by simply comparing images from regularization-based vs. reference methods.

 .. raw:: html